Brecknockshire: Geography

-Brecknockshire is bounded to the north by Radnorshire, to the east by Herefordshire and Monmouthshire, to the south by Monmouthshire and Glamorgan, and to the west by Carmarthenshire and Cardiganshire.
+Brecknockshire was bounded to the north by Radnorshire, to the east by Herefordshire and Monmouthshire, to the south by Monmouthshire and Glamorgan, and to the west by Carmarthenshire and Cardiganshire.

 The county is predominantly rural and mountainous.
 The Black Mountains occupy the southeast of the area, the Brecon Beacons the central region, Fforest Fawr the southwest and Mynydd Epynt the north.
-The highest point is Pen y Fan, 2907 ft (886 m).
+Its highest point is Pen y Fan, 2907 ft (886 m).
 The River Wye traces nearly the whole of the northern boundary, and the Usk flows in an easterly direction through the central valley.
 The main towns are Brecon, Beaufort, Brynmawr, Builth Wells, Crickhowell, Hay-on-Wye, Llanelly, Llanwrtyd Wells, Rassau, Talgarth, Vaynor and Ystradgynlais.

 History

-The County of Brecknock was created by the Laws in Wales Act 1535 from the combined area of the medieval Welsh kingdom of Brycheiniog and the cantref of Buellt.
+The county of Brecknock was created in 1536 under the Laws in Wales Act 1535, which formally incorporated Wales into the Kingdom of England and extended English models of government, including counties, across all of Wales.
+Previously the Brecknockshire area had been subdivided into various smaller marcher lordships and other territories.
+The largest of these were the Lordship of Brecknock, which had its roots in the medieval Welsh kingdom of Brycheiniog, and the cantref of Buellt.

-Brecknockshire had a population of 55,603 by 1841.

 Brycheiniog

 Brycheiniog was an independent kingdom in South Wales in the Early Middle Ages.
 It often acted as a buffer state between England to the east and the powerful south Welsh kingdom of Deheubarth to the west.
-This kingdom formed the southern part of today’s Brecknockshire.
-The county’s Welsh name (Sir Frycheiniog – the shire of Brycheiniog) is derived from the kingdom’s name.
+This kingdom covered the area which later became the southern part of Brecknockshire.
+The county's Welsh name (Sir Frycheiniog – the shire of Brycheiniog) is derived from the kingdom's name.

 The exact origins of Brycheiniog are unclear but the name is thought to derive from Brychan mac Anlach, the 5th century ruler of the area.
 The lands of his kingdom supposedly formed a dowry from his father-in-law Tewdrig ap Teithfallt.
 Over the succeeding centuries many dynasties ruled the kingdom, alliances were made and broken, victories won and defeats suffered, but the kingdom maintained its integrity and identity up to Norman times.